 The Northeast Canyons and Seamounts Marine National Monument is a unique and dramatic ocean area off the coast of New England.

-Despite tremendous public support for the monument, its fate has already come under threat.
+Despite tremendous public support for the monument, its fate was under threat.

-On June 5, 2020, President Trump issued a proclamation that exposes Northeast Canyons and Seamounts Marine National Monument to harmful commercial fishing.
+On Jun.
+5, 2020, President Trump issued a proclamation that exposed Northeast Canyons and Seamounts Marine National Monument to harmful commercial fishing.

-Nor will opening this monument up to commercial fishing boost the fishing economy the way the Trump administration claims.
+Nor would opening this monument up to commercial fishing boost the fishing economy the way the Trump administration claimed.
 There is no evidence that fishing harvest has been harmed in the creation of marine national monuments.
 Furthermore, the fragile ecosystems within Northeast Canyons and Seamounts would be irreparably harmed by industrial-scale fishing gear.

-This isn’t the first time that industrial interests have threatened Northeast Canyons and Seamounts.
-Several years ago, Earthjustice — on behalf of our clients Zack Klyver, head naturalist at Bar Harbor Whale Watch Company in Maine, and the Center for Biological Diversity — and other groups intervened in a lawsuit opposing a fishing industry challenge to the designation of the Northeast Canyons and Seamounts.
-On Oct.
-5, 2018, Judge James E. Boasberg of the U.S. District Court for the D.C.
+This wasn’t the first time that industrial interests threatened Northeast Canyons and Seamounts.
+Several years earlier, Earthjustice — on behalf of our clients Zack Klyver, head naturalist at Bar Harbor Whale Watch Company in Maine, and the Center for Biological Diversity — and other groups intervened in a lawsuit opposing a fishing industry challenge to the designation of the Northeast Canyons and Seamounts.
+Judge James E. Boasberg of the U.S. District Court for the D.C.
 Circuit dismissed the challenge and upheld President Obama’s designation of the monument.

 Invoking the legacy of Teddy Roosevelt, who signed the Antiquities Act into law, Judge Boasberg wrote in his opinion: “[J]ust as President Roosevelt had the authority to establish the Grand Canyon National Monument in 1908, … so President Obama could establish the Canyons and Seamounts Monument in 2016.”